 The cut in growth forecast is quite steep, from earlier IMF estimates.
 Here is a small list of global concerns raised by IMF which applies to India as well:

-Globally, first-quarter GDP was generally worse than expected.
-A few exceptions included India, but with strict lockdown and tepid fiscal support the second-quarter GDP could also be affected severely.
+Globally, the first-quarter GDP was generally worse than expected.
+A few exceptions included India, but with strict lockdown and tepid fiscal support, the second-quarter GDP could also be affected severely.

-Loss of income, uncertainty of future earnings with voluntary social distancing and lockdowns have consumers digging into their savings.
-This, in turn, implies huge decline in discretionary spending by consumers.
+Loss of income, the uncertainty of future earnings with voluntary social distancing, and lockdowns have consumers digging into their savings.
+This, in turn, implies a huge decline in discretionary spending by consumers.